 A dense shrub with white blooms lightly dressed in pink with a cream blotch; this low growing variety blooms in mid to late spring, and makes an impressive border or low screen; absolutely must have well-drained, highly acidic and organic soil

 Lollipop Azalea is covered in stunning clusters of lightly-scented white trumpet-shaped flowers with shell pink overtones and a creamy white blotch at the ends of the branches from mid to late spring before the leaves.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The narrow leaves turn an outstanding red in the fall.
-The fruit is not ornamentally significant.

 Lollipop Azalea is an open multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.

 Lollipop Azalea is recommended for the following landscape applications;

 - General Garden Use